tomaski/klipper-motd/README.md

 ```bash
 nano ~/.bash_aliases
 ```
-then write following content to that file
+then write following content to that file (you can replace `klipper-motd` with your own name)
 ```bash
 alias klipper-motd='run-parts /etc/update-motd.d/'
 ```